forestgrape/coronavirus/index.md

 #### notes on storage
 * only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
 All other forms are dependent on some enzymes produced by dsDNA forms and as defined below are called [viruses](#virus).
+* Some forms of life alternate the storage formats through their life cycle: ssRNA-RT (retroviruses).

 > A *gene* denotes a piece of storage which encodes a single protein.